Philosophy and Decolonisation (PG)

 - Term 2

-Students wishing to take this course are strongly advised to also take 15PAFH008: African Philosophy (Postgraduate).
-African Philosophy (Postgraduate) is normally a pre-requisite for this course, but Afrophone Philosophies may exceptionally be taken without this pre-requisite after a consultation with the course convenor.
+Students wishing to take this module are strongly advised to also take 15PAFH008: African Philosophy (Postgraduate).
+African Philosophy (Postgraduate) is normally a pre-requisite for this module, but Afrophone Philosophies may exceptionally be taken without this pre-requisite after a consultation with the convenor.

-On the following programmes this course may only be taken as a minor:
+On the following programmes this module may only be taken as a minor: